DEPARTMENT of BIOLOGY

 Students may chose a concentration within the major, which prescribes specific coursework to prepare students for a particular career track.

-The minor in general science consists of at least 18 semester hours of coursework selected from BIOL, CHEM, GEOL, or PHYS, to include:
+The minor in General Science consists of a minimum of 18 semester hours selected from BIOL, CHEM, GEOL, or PHYS courses.
+It must include one of the following physics sequences:

 or